Exchange Programs

 Tsinghua University School of Law

-• Offered fall semester during 2L or 3L years
+• Offered: fall semester during 2L or 3L years

-• Student visa is required for China
+• Student visa: required

 • U.S. Dept. of State Country Information for China